janscience/MicroConfig/README.md

 ## ToDo

-- [ ] Make the [serialmonitor.py](utils/serialmonitor.py) and the
-      general aspects of the [logger configuration
+- [ ] Add the general aspects of the [logger configuration GUI](https://github.com/janscience/TeeGrid/blob/main/utils/loggerconf.py)
-      GUI](https://github.com/janscience/TeeGrid/blob/main/utils/loggerconf.py)
-      a proper python package.
+      to the microconfig package.
 - [ ] In unit conversion do not only check the prefix but also the unit itself.
 - [ ] Support transfer of configuration to another micro controller via a serial stream.